Succo/twilight/README.md

     	quantity of monster in the start case (default 8) -rand
     	use a randomly generated map
+  -seed int
+      use seed to generate same map
   -rows int
     	total number of rows (default 10)
 ```